jvns/svg_crossworder/README.md

     *t*e

 This will generate a filled-in crossword.
 It does *not* generate crossword layouts.
 There is a sample input file included.
+The output opens and looks okay to me in Inkscape.
+No more promises.

 If you want to change the fonts for the numbers or the letters, there is a stylesheet inside the .py file.
 You can edit it.